 Confinement has exacerbated pre-existing social inequities and threatens the very livelihood of workers of the informal economy.
 Has the time come for universal health coverage and universal basic income?

 Lockdown has made apparent the truly essential jobs – in the care sector; in food production and basic goods supply chains; and in public utilities – often dominated by lower-paid employees.
 How can this recognition help us to build more fair and just societies, more resilient communities?

 The recourse to digital tools progressed dramatically, opening up new possibilities, in our ways of working, learning, accessing services...
 At the same time, they also present new threats to privacy and civil rights.
 How can we therefore harness technology for good?

 At the planetary level:

 The pandemic epitomizes our global interdependency and strengthens calls for cooperation.
 At a time when governments are tempted, how to foster collaboration and evolve our global governance?

 Zoonoses such as the SARS-COV-2 virus that causes Covid-19 are directly linked to growing human encroachment on wildlife and their natural habitats, as well as ever-increasing stock of raised animals.
 How can we therefore drastically reduce our meat consumption?
 How can we sustain the natural ecosystems of Earth and protect the global commons?

 Whatever the topic of choice, I would invite funders to take a systems approach.
 To address not only the symptoms, but also the root causes.
-Work with organizations, not in light of who sits on their board, but in view of the smartness of their approaches and their impact.
-Now is the time to stand resolutely by their side and together, as trusted partners, to explore how to operationalize a just transition to a sustainable living on a finite planet.
+Work with organisations, not in light of who sits on their board, but in view of the smartness of their approaches and their impact.
+Now is the time to stand resolutely by their side and together, as trusted partners, to explore how to operationalise a just transition to a sustainable living on a finite planet.